 Our presentations are geared toward providing attendees with a base foundation of knowledge to enhance situational awareness of the subject content.
 The information in our state approved Continuing Education Courses is facilitated in an attention getting manner that is intended to keep the attendee's interest and focus on the material.
 Although there are no guarantees, you should have the knowledge and tools required to assist you in your daily duties.

 The North Carolina Private Protective Services Board has authorized approved Continuing Education Hours Training Courses to be presented virtually during the COVID-19 pandemic state of emergency.
-Courses scheduled virtually will be presented in person when the state of emergency ends.
+Courses scheduled virtually will be presented in person when the state of emergency ends. ** As of November 2022, the NC-PPSB has continued to authorize all "in-person" CE hours requirements to be obtained virtually (live via Zoom) **

 SEE BELOW FOR AVAILABLE CE HOURS CLASSES & OTHER TRAINING COURSES